piotrpsz/dirscanner/README.md

 The program runs on macOS and should run on Linux.
 It almost certainly doesn't work on Windows.

 ## Example of use
-./dirscanner -wq --dir '/Users/piotr' --text 'filesystem' -e 'cpp|h'
+./dirscanner -wq --dir '/Users/piotr' --text 'filesystem' -e 'cpp|h'<br>

+For more information on passing parameters to the program, see my 'clap' library.